 And let's not forget the humble reception room.
 It's the first, and the last place everyone sees, so make them proud to be associated with the brand – be it the employees, clients, or delivery people.
 Goldcrest went super big, creating a bold visual statement with the company logo emblazoned floor to ceiling across their Soho reception area.
 But for all its grandness, it isn't showy, as the choice of vinyl decal colour works seamlessly with the surrounding decor and architecture.

-You can find more of our office graphic projects here.
+You can find more of our wall or floor graphics for offices: explore our projects here.